-We’re very aware that our communities may still be concerned about the current situation with Coronavirus.
+We’re very aware that our communities may still be concerned about the current situation with coronavirus (COVID-19).

 East Ayrshire has a great community spirit and our communities will pull together to help families, neighbours and loved ones.